 B i o g r a p h y

 Andrew holds the degree of Doctor of Musical Arts in Guitar Performance from the Peabody Institute of the Johns Hopkins University where he studied with renowned guitarist and pedagogue Julian Gray.
-He also holds the degree of Master of Music in Guitar Performance/Pedagogy from the Peabody Institute.
-While a student at Peabody, Andrew was awarded a full assistantship in the Music Education department.
-He graduated summa cum laude with a Bachelor of Music degree in Guitar Performance from SUNY Potsdam's Crane School of Music where he studied with Dr. Douglas Rubio.
+He also holds the degree of Master of Music in Guitar Performance and Pedagogy from the Peabody Institute.
+While a student at Peabody, Andrew was awarded a full assistantship in Music Education.
+After receiving several scholarships to attend the Crane School of Music at SUNY Potsdam he graduated summa cum laude with a Bachelor of Music degree in Guitar Performance.
+He studied with Dr. Douglas Rubio at SUNY Potsdam.
 Andrew began his guitar studies in Buffalo, NY through lessons with Jeremy Sparks of the Buffalo Guitar Quartet with whom he continued his studies while attending Villa Maria College.